 The Here4U Manager or a Team Leader may make contact with the leaving care service in the area where the young person is living or intending to live to discuss the local options for accommodation and support.
 Contacts for most Children's Services Authorities are available through Wokingham's membership of the National Leaving Care Benchmarking Forum.

-6.3 16/17-year-olds and care leavers aged 18 and over who are placed in semi-independent living provision outside Wokingham
+6.3 16/17-year-olds and care leavers aged 18 and over who are placed in Supported Accommodation outside Wokingham